Barcelona cityscape, Sagrada Família basilica rising above the Eixample grid at golden hour

 The Serras Hotel Barcelona

 "Picasso once had his studio here.
-The rooftop plunge pool and Marc Gascons' Michelin-starred kitchen ensure the creative energy never fully left."
+The rooftop plunge pool and Informal, the kitchen of Michelin-starred chef Marc Gascons, ensure the creative energy never fully left."

 9.2